 - Please contact our customer service team in the first instance.
 You can telephone 01629 816 200 or email Customer.Service@peakdistrict.gov.uk

 - The customer service team will register your enquiry and may be able to give you the information you need immediately

 - If your enquiry requires further research, you will be referred to a planning customer adviser who will contact you within three working days

 - The planning customer adviser may decide that further research or information is required at this stage and you may be asked to complete a pre-application advice form.
-You will be advised of this and a planning officer will then contact you within 15 working days.
-If the proposal falls within a category for which there is a charge, you will be advised of this and you will need to send payment with the completed form
+We will provide you with Guidance Notes and details of the appropriate fee for your enquiry.
+Upon receipt of a completed form and the correct fee your enquiry will be allocated to a planning officer who will contact you within 15 working days.

 - If planning permission is required, we will advise you:

 Will my application be approved?

 The pre-application advice that we provide is not legally binding as it does not take into account the views of neighbours, local councils and other public bodies, who we have a statutory requirement to consult.

 Final decisions can only be made once an application has been formally submitted and all interested parties have been consulted.
 Our officers cannot give any guarantees about a decision that will be made on your application.

 As a matter of course, requests for pre-application advice will not automatically be treated on a confidential basis.
 Whilst we will not seek to publicise requests for pre-application advice, there may be occasions when this information is shared with others (which could include councillors and/or third parties).

 The Freedom of Information Act 2000 requires us to make certain documents available to members of the public, if requested.

 Pre-application advice may only be treated as confidential if there are clear demonstrable issues of commercial sensitivity or other significant reasons why this information may not be disclosed and a public interest test may be applied.
 Any enquiry in this category should be clearly marked as confidential giving reasons.